Barrington Research lifts ViacomCBS Inc. [VIAC] price estimate. Who else is bullish?

+ViacomCBS Inc. [NASDAQ: VIAC] closed the trading session at $24.12 on 06/04/20.
+The day’s price range saw the stock hit a low of $22.4469, while the highest price level was $24.365.
+The stocks have a year to date performance of -42.53 percent and weekly performance of 13.77 percent.
+The stock has been moved at -38.69 percent over the last six months.
+The stock has performed 58.06 percent around the most recent 30 days and changed 12.29 percent over the most recent 3-months.

-Compared to the average trading volume of 15.29M shares, VIAC reached a trading volume of 15468620 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 14.85M shares, VIAC reached to a volume of 12588391 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VIAC shares is $24.98 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VIAC stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.